On the law of the supremum of L\'evy processes: Continuity properties of the law of

-\begin{theorem} If $0$ is regular for $(0,\infty)$, then the following assertions are equivalent: \begin{itemize} \item[$1.$] The measures $p_t^+$ are absolutely continuous with respect to $\lambda^+$, for all $t>0$. \item[$2.$] The measures $p_t$ are absolutely continuous with respect to $\lambda$, for all $t>0$. \item[$3.$] The potential measure $V(dt,dx)$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}_+^2$. \end{itemize} If moreover $X$ is of type $1$, then each of the following assertions is equivalent to $1$ -- $3$: \begin{itemize} \item[$4.$] The law of $(g_t,\overline{X}_t)$ is absolutely continuous with respect to the Lebesgue measure on $[0,t]\times\mathbb{R}_+$, for all $t>0$. \item[$5.$] The law of $(g_t,\overline{X}_t,X_t)$ is absolutely continuous with respect to the Lebesgue measure on $[0,t]\times\mathbb{R}_+\times\mathbb{R}$, for all $t>0$. \end{itemize} \end{theorem} When $X$ is of type 1, it is plain that for all $t>0$, $g_t>0$ and $\overline{X}_t>0$, a.s., hence absolute continuity in assertion 1 of Theorem \ref{th2} and in assertion 4 of Theorem \ref{coro2} is actually an equivalence with respect to the Lebesgue measure.\\
+A famous result from~\cite{fu} asserts that when $X$ is a symmetric process, condition $U\ll\lambda$ implies that $p_t\ll\lambda$, for all $t>0$.
+Then it follows from Theorem \ref {th2} that in this particular case, absolute continuity of the law of $\overline{X}_t$, for some $t>0$ (hence for all $t>0$) is equivalent to the absolute continuity of the semigroup $p_t$, for all $t>0$. \begin{theorem} If $0$ is regular for $(0,\infty)$, then the following assertions are equivalent: \begin{enumerate}[(1)] \item[(1)] The measures $p_t^+$ are absolutely continuous with respect to $\lambda^+$, for all $t>0$.\vadjust{\goodbreak} \item[(2)] The measures $p_t$ are absolutely continuous with respect to $\lambda$, for all $t>0$. \item[(3)] The potential measure $V(dt,dx)$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}_+^2$. \end{enumerate} If moreover $X$ is of type $1$, then each of the following assertions is equivalent to 1--3: \begin{enumerate}[(1)] \item[(4)] The law of $(g_t,\overline{X}_t)$ is absolutely continuous with respect to the Lebesgue measure on $[0,t]\times\mathbb{R}_+$, for all $t>0$. \item[(5)] The law of $(g_t,\overline{X}_t,X_t)$ is absolutely continuous with respect to the Lebesgue measure on $[0,t]\times\mathbb{R}_+\times\mathbb{R}$, for all $t>0$. \end{enumerate} \end{theorem} We may wonder if the equivalence between assertions (1) and (2) of Theorem~\ref{coro2} still holds when $t$ is fixed, that is, when 0 is regular for $(0,\infty)$, does the condition $p_t^+\ll\lambda^+$, imply that $p_t\ll\lambda$?
+A counterexample in the case where 0 is not regular for $(0,\infty)$ may easily be found.
+Take for instance, $X_t=Y_t-S_t$, where $Y$ is a compound Poisson process with absolutely continuous L\'evy measure, and $S$ is a subordinator independent of $Y$, whose law at time $t>0$ is continuous singular.
+Then clearly $p_t^+\ll\lambda^+$, and there exists a Borel set $A\subset(-\infty,0)$, such that $\lambda(A)=0$ and $\p(-S_t\in A)>0$, so that $p_t(A)>\p(Y_t=0)\p(S_t\in A)>0$.